shawnlittrel/vanilla-calculator/README.md

 # vanilla-calculator
-A calculator coded with vanilla JavaScript and SQL
+A calculator coded with vanilla JavaScript.